pointfreeco/swift-navigation/README.md

 The `NavigationLink` type has been around in SwiftUI from the very beginning, but has also had a serious bug from the very beginning: it was not possible to deep link into a state of the application where more than 2 screens were pushed onto the stack.
+This library comes with a "[polyfill][polyfill-wiki]" that behaves exactly like `NavigationLink` but fixes this critical bug.

-The easiest way to reproduce this problem is to construct an `ObservableObject` conformance that recursively holds onto an optional field of itself:
+To see the problem, simple implement an `ObservableObject` conformance that recursively holds onto an optional field of itself:

 ```swift
 final class NestedModel: ObservableObject, Equatable {